 To qualify for this procedure, there must be adequate jaw bone for the insertion torque of the implants into the bone at 35 Ncm (they have to be tight in the bone).
 If we can’t get the implants stable at time of surgery, we will place the implants and wait the traditional three to six months before placing the final prosthesis.
 During the healing time, the patient will have a traditional removable prosthesis.

 This procedure has been available for well over 10 years and has a high success rate.
 A recent study by Babbush et. al., placing 708 implants in 165 patients, had a cumulative success rate of 99.6 per cent.

 The process starts with a consultation with one of our surgeons.
 You can be referred to our office by your dentist or you can contact us directly for a consultation at (613) 778-8888.
 Your surgeon will develop a treatment plan that suits your needs.
 There are several options, starting with the least expensive traditional removable dentures, to the most complex reconstruction with multiple implants.

 Case Study: 76 Year Old Male

 The patient pictured here is a 76-year-old male.
-He was frustrated with multiple broken teeth and chronic pain.
-He wanted a total treatment option and not merely to fix one problem at a time.
-He also wanted only one surgery.
+He was frustrated with multiple broken teeth and chronic pain and wanted a total treatment option and not merely to fix one problem at a time, also wanted only one surgery.
 We created a digital treatment plan and proceeded to perform the computer-guided surgery under sedation in the office.
 The all-in-four treatment was delivered in one day.
 The patient had an immediate return to function, minimal pain, and was satisfied with the final result.